 VG: Thank you very much.

-OP: To begin our conversation this morning, won’t you tell us a little bit of your story?
+OP: To begin our conversation, won’t you tell us a little bit of your story?
 What are some of the things that have shaped you and ultimately gotten you to this place where you are passionate about accountability?

 VG: Before I became a Christian, I used to work at Price Waterhouse and one of the things we used to do (I was a tax consultant then), was to be accountable for every 15 minutes of your time.
 This was important for billing the client and collecting payment, so for me, performance was based on the work that we used to do.
 I then worked in the corporate sector for Diner’s Club, where issues of integrity were extremely high because we became a finance institution.
 Then, moving to the church I became the Secretary for the Council, and one of the things I asked for as soon as I took over the position was the church constitution, so that I could follow it.
 It surprised me that they had to look for it because I thought it was something we all needed to have – so once it was found I made copies and gave them to everyone in the council, and I found that many of them had never even seen it!

-OP: Valentine, please tell us more about this exciting initiative – the African Council for Accreditation and Accountability, and specifically, why it was established.
+OP: Please tell us more about this exciting initiative – the African Council for Accreditation and Accountability, and specifically, why it was established.

 VG: In 1995, I used to sit on a commission for the African Evangelistic Association (AEA), and it was all about accountability.
 We were trying to figure out how we could improve and enhance the accountability of the members.
 At that time I was also a board member for the Evangelical Association for Financial Accountability (EAFA) in the US, so I understood the standards and enjoyed learning what it meant to be accountable.
 So that was one of the things I brought up within our commission to see how we could be accountable.
 Somehow it didn’t happen at that particular time, but I still held it in my heart because I used to be an ecumenical enabler for the Council of Churches in Africa and I noticed the various capacity gaps that existed, not only in financial matters, but also in areas regarding talent management, leadership and governance issues.
 I thought that this was something we needed to do.

-OP: That is so exciting Valentine.
-Well done to you guys for establishing this much-needed initiative.
+OP: Well done to you guys for establishing this much-needed initiative.
 You’ve been involved in business as a marketplace leader and also in church and ministry.
 How has this shaped your perspective on faith and work integration?

 VG: One of the things that comes up very clearly is that you cannot do unless you are.
 In other words, you cannot disciple others unless you are a disciple for example.
 So it starts with me and who I am.
 So personally, I would go away for a retreat every quarter just to reflect and have time with the Lord.
 We also have Bible studies as a couple because it all starts at home.
 And then I have accountability partners around me to help me to walk the talk as it were.

-OP: That is very good.
-So Valentine, one of the issues that always comes up whenever the subject of the future of Africa is discussed is the need for good leadership.
+OP: So one of the issues that always comes up whenever the subject of the future of Africa is discussed is the need for good leadership.
 I know that you and your husband are involved in raising up the next generation.
 What are some of the things that you would like to instil in the next generation?

 So first of all, trying to understand the environment from which the children come.
 Some of them are from very wealthy families and are simply living in the hope that when their parents die, they will inherit everything.
 One of the things we try to do is to give them a long-term perspective, and we do that through goal-setting – your personal vision, personal mission, and goals.
 We use this as a tool to try and figure out where the kids are in their thinking about their role in their families, their finances, their friends.
 It’s a great tool because it forces them to think wider than just making money.
 We discuss issues of health for example, and what they put into their bodies which are temples of the Holy Spirit.
 And by the way, we also do this with non-believers, and have seen some of them coming to Christ.